system-transparency/stmgr/docs/manual.md

 ## The stmgr uki command

 This command is used to create a Unified Kernel Image (UKI) that is bootable directly by UEFI firmware.
-Essentially, a UKI is kernel, initramfs and command line packages into a UEFI PE executable.
+Essentially, a UKI is a kernel, an initramfs and a command line packaged into a UEFI PE executable.
 This command is used for packaging the stboot executable, trust policy, and other related files.
-Inputs are similar to those for `ospkg create`, but for a different purpose and with different output format.
+Inputs are similar to those of `ospkg create`, but for a different purpose and with a different output format.

 ```
 stmgr uki create -cmdline STRING [-format iso|uki] -initramfs FILENAME -kernel FILENAME -out FILENAME